 The Wheel of Wandering was first made during the time of the Hrokentorm Empire, an empire of magical giants who ruled all the civilized world.
 It was during their rule that the art of Golem Craft came to be.
 As the golems became more numerous, and powerful, they were turned into war engines.
 Battered wrecks and scraps could be found everywhere.
-It was with several of these scraps that Boki, the young goddess of magic, crafted herself a golem ship.
+It was with several of these scraps that Boki, the young goddess of sevrets, crafted herself a golem ship.
 She used this ship to secretly spread the knowledge of magic, which she had stolen from another god, to those who were not giantkin, in direct defiance of Puliro, the god of the sun.
 When she was done, Boki dismantled her golem ship, taking the godly bits she herself had made to hide in her domain within Godsheim.
 The remaining pieces, the parts she had taken from the Hrokentorm golem scraps, she hid throughout the world.

 Nearly five thousand years later, a very curious gnome named Korillo Kreegan, found a crystal that looked like four back bones fused into a single rigid piece.
 He became fascinated with the spine that was as tall as he was, a whole three feet two inches.
 The spine contained immense magical power that could not be drained.
 Korillo scoured the libraries of the world to learn how to access its magic.
-In one of those libraries, Korillo met Thimys Fairchild, a scribe from the Heim Temple which held a massive library beneath it.
+In one of those libraries, Korillo met Thimys Fairchild, a scribe from the Appelkamp Monastery which held a massive library beneath it.
 This humble scribe was also an acolyte of Boki.
 Between them, they began to unravel the secrets of Korillo's mysterious spine.
-The two learned that the spine was but one part of what had been the keel of Boki's magic ship.
+The two learned that the spine was but one part of what had been the helm of Boki's magic ship.
 Further study revealed that there were gears they had to put together inside the hub of a ship's wheel.
-It would draw out the power within the spine while the gears would form the power into various magical effects.
+It would draw out the power within the spine then form the power into various magical effects.
 For many years they adventured, looking for the gears.
 When the last one was found, it fell to Korillo to figure out how to assemble them into a ship's wheel they named the Wheel of Wandering.

 Korillo had six gears that were each as big around as his head.
-He had to somehow put them together inside the hub of a ship's wheel, an area only six inches across.
+He had to somehow put them together inside the hub of a ship's wheel, an area only one foot across.
 With the use of expensive spell scrolls and much crafting ingenuity, he shrunk the gears down to fit within the hub.
 The six gears formed a circle with their teeth barely touching.
 The hub holding the gears was then welded shut.
 Nebulous magic filled the spaces within the sealed hub, threading itself in vaporous ribbons between the gears.
 Six rivets held the hub together, each one passing throught the center of a gear.
-Touching a rivet head that passed through the appropriate gear, the master of the boat simply wills it to activate and it casts its magic.
-Monstrous as the spine was, it was not big enough to serve as a keel for anything bigger than a keelboat.
-As Korillo began to design a keelboat sized version of Boki's ship, Thimys convinced him to instead make it look like any other keelboat.
+Touching a rivet head that passed through the appropriate gear, the master of the boat simply willed it to activate and casts its magic.
+Thimys Fairchild suggested that Korillo design a typical looking keelboat rather than rebuild Boki's great ship.
 Korillo at first resisted and was bewildered that an acolyte of Boki would not want to honor his goddess with a replica of her ship.
-Thimys pointed out that Boki was also the goddess of secrets.
+Thimys pointed out that Boki was the goddess of secrets.
 What better way to honor her than to make a keelboat that could hide itself amongst other such boats and appear unimpressive to would-be thieves.
 Such an arguement made sense to Korillio and he agreed.
 Korillo set about crafting the Gosling, a name that he felt very fitting as Boki's ship had been named Desh Honka, which meant Gray Goose.
-When the Gosling was complete, Korillo simply gave it to Thimys.
+When the Gosling was complete, Korillo simply gave it to Thimys to test and keep.
 In true gnome fashion, Korillo was already fascinated with a new curiosity and no longer cared about the Wheel of Wandering.

-The WorkingsThe Wheel of Wandering contains six mystical gears made of a mysterious alloy of metals and magic once forged in a volcano.
+The Wheel of Wandering contains six mystical gears made of a mysterious alloy of metals and magic once forged in a volcano.
 These gears rest within its hub.
 As a whole, they provide the Gosling the ability to levitate and sail the skies.
 For years gnomes have been making boats and ships with the magic to move without sail or oars, though its slower than either and the Wheel providing this ability was the least fascinating of all the things it could do.
 Each gear can be activated to provide additional magical effects once per day.
 Thimys Fairchild enjoyed experimenting to discover what all the effects were.

-Cloudfang's Dream QuestCloudfang enters the dream of the master of the Gosling.
-In that dream, he demands that the master of the Gosling carry out a quest against some foe of Boki or her devoted.
+Cloudfang enters the dream of the master of the Gosling.
+In that dream, he demands that the master of the Gosling carry out a quest against some foe of Boki.
 This is often dangerous and may involve strange magics.
 It is the way of his kind to protect the world from great wrongs, and if taking care of these wrongs also helps Boki, so much the better.
 In addition to allowing Thimys use of the spine, Cloudfang has, on occasion, assisted him.
 Will he do the same if Fawkes completes his dream quest?
 We shall see.

 Remove these ads.
 Join the Worldbuilders Guild